AI-Collaboratory/seed-catalogs/README.md

 # seed-catalogs

-The National Agriculture Library and the Internet Archive have digitized a collection of [18,390 seed catalogs] that were selected from a [collection] of over 200,000 American and foreign catalogs dating from the 1700s.
+The National Agriculture Library and the Internet Archive have digitized a collection of [18,390 seed catalogs] that were selected from the [Henry G. Gilbert Nursery and Seed Trade Catalog Collection], which contains over 200,000 American and foreign catalogs dating from the 1700s.

-This repository is a scratch space for the Digital Curation and Innovation Center ([DCIC]) at the University of Maryland to play with the data.
+This GitHub repository is a scratch space for the Digital Curation and Innovation Center ([DCIC]) at the University of Maryland to work with the data.

 ## Utilities: